Whether in Paris, Lyon, France or abroad, various marketing issues can lead to the implementation of qualitative marketing studies:

 Observation of consumption patterns

-- Search for message to convey
+Search for a message to convey

-- Optimization research for new products in the development phase
+Optimization research for new products in the development phase

-- Exploring the understanding of the client-advertiser relationship
+Exploring the understanding of the customer-advertiser relationship

 Face-to-face interviews result from the meeting of an interviewer and an interviewee.